stormasm/nunotes/README.md

 we use this thing called rust-embed to embed things into the binary.
 Right now it looks like we're embedding themes for doing html, but I think you can use it for this as well

+#### General Questions

+##### what is our convention about commands having underscores ?

+It's because commands like move_ is also a Rust keyword.

+So commands like let, do, if have underscore, otherwise when you want to include them as a module, you'd type mod if and the compiler would complain that you cannot put if after mod.

 #### Code Questions

 example 24-bit terminals on mac including kitty, tabby, iterm2,